 1.2 Service voters and crown servants stationed overseas

 - Can vote in all elections (see next section)

 2.1 Armed Forces (Army, Royal Navy or RAF) posted abroad and their spouses/civil partners.

-- Can register to vote through making a service declaration, which is available to download from the Commission’s website.
+- Can register to vote through making a service declaration, which is available to download from the Commission’s website (external link).
 (Service declaration forms should be sent to the elections office for the area where you wish to register)

-2.3 Crown Servants/UK embassy /European Union / United Nations staff based overseas and their spouses/civil partners
+2.3 Crown servants, UK embassy, European Union or United Nations staff based overseas and their spouses/civil partners

-- Can register as a Crown Servant, application available to download from the Commission’s website or you can complete an online application via GOV.UK.
+- Can register as a Crown servant, application available to download from the Commission’s website (external link) or you can complete an online application (external link)

 - Cannot register if you are employed by the EU, UN or any other organisation not directly in service of the Crown.